-Personal loan rates usually come with fixed rates from 4% to 36%.
-Generally, you need to have excellent credit to get that kind of a deal — some experts identify 760 or higher as the sweet spot.
-Your income, debts and other aspects of your finances can also influence your rate.
+Personal loans usually come with fixed interest rates from 4% to 36%.
+Generally, you need to have excellent credit to get the lowest rates available — some experts identify 760 or higher as the sweet spot.
+Other aspects of your finances, the loan term and amount you apply for and can also influence your rate.

-Each has its own way of calculating the rate you qualify for.
+We reviewed over 130 lenders before selecting lenders with the best personal loan rates.
 Comparing offers from multiple lenders can help you find the best deal available to you.

 What's in this guide?